emscripten-core/emsdk/README.md

 ##### How do I change the currently active SDK version?

 You can toggle between different tools and SDK versions by running `emsdk activate <tool/sdk name>`.

+##### How do I track the latest Emscripten development with the SDK?

+A common and supported use case of the Emscripten SDK is to enable the workflow where you directly interact with the github repositories.
+This allows you to obtain new features and latest fixes immediately as they are pushed to the github repository, without having to wait for release to be tagged.
+You do not need a github account or a fork of Emscripten to do this.
+To switch to using the latest upstream git development branch `incoming`, run the following:

+    emsdk install git-1.8.3 # Install git.
+Skip if the system already has it. emsdk install sdk-incoming-64bit # Clone+pull the latest kripken/emscripten/incoming. emsdk activate sdk-incoming-64bit # Set the incoming SDK as the currently active one.

+If you want to use the upstream stable branch `master`, then replace `-incoming-` with `-master-` above.

+##### How do I use my own Emscripten github fork with the SDK?

+It is also possible to use your own fork of the Emscripten repository via the SDK.
+This is achieved with standard git machinery, so there if you are already acquainted with working on multiple remotes in a git clone, these steps should be familiar to you.
+This is useful in the case when you want to make your own modifications to the Emscripten toolchain, but still keep using the SDK environment and tools.
+To set up your own fork as the currently active Emscripten toolchain, first install the `sdk-incoming` SDK like shown in the previous section, and then run the following commands in the emsdk directory:

+    cd emscripten/incoming
+    # Add a git remote link to your own repository.
+    git remote add myremote https://github.com/mygituseraccount/emscripten.git
+    # Obtain the changes in your link.
+    git fetch myremote
+    # Switch the emscripten-incoming tool to use your fork.
+    git checkout -b myincoming --track myremote/incoming

+In this way you can utilize the Emscripten SDK tools while using your own git fork.
+You can switch back and forth between remotes via the `git checkout` command as usual.

 ## Uninstalling the Emscripten SDK